tebeka/talks/conda-pyconil-2017/playbook.md

     - pip:
       - timeat==1.0.1

-    $ conda env create -n pycon4 -f environment.yml
+    $ conda env create --name pyconil-3 --file environment.yml

 That's about it for the basic functionality.

 You can set some settings in `~/.condarc` configuration file, which is in YAML format as well.
 You can set channels and several other features.
-For example I have my prompt detect environments so I'd like to disable the change of prompt by `source activate`
+For example I have my prompt detect environments so I'd like to disable prompt change that `source activate` does.

     $ source deactivate
     $ vim ~/.condarc